Select Page

 A Catalyst for Change

-The collapse of the Berlin Wall paved the way for the peaceful end of the Cold War and the dissolution of the Soviet Union.
-It reshaped the geopolitical landscape.
+The fall of the wall led to the non-violent demobilisation of the Cold War and the breaking up of the Soviet Union.
+It changed the very map of the world as well.

 The Importance of Remembrance